myllynen/rhel-troubleshooting-guide/README.md

 ```

 This will check all files from all packages and can take a while.
 The
-results will highlight what kind of customizations have been made to a
+results will highlight what kind of customizations have been made to the
-particular system.
+system.
 See
 [rpm(8)](https://man7.org/linux/man-pages/man8/rpm.8.html) for
 explanation of the output of the command.
 Note that there might be some
 expected and packaging related changes reported so there will be some
 output from this command even on a pristine system.

-In case wanting to check changes in one or few packages use:
+To check changes in certain packages use:

 ```
 rpm -V PKG1 PKG2